kshitijchauhann/Metacrafters-flow/README.md

 # Metacrafters-flow

-A smart contract to authenticate cars.
+A smart contract for storing car details.